supercid/techdocs-wiki-tmp/GraphQL:-Updating-Order-Statuses.md

-When a user places an order onsite, you must send the conversion tracking information to Nosto.
+If you would like to update the order-status for a given order, you can do so using the following request.

 ```graphql
 mutation {